Sykkylven-Kommune/FaddomScript/README.md

 ### 🌟 Prerequisites

-This project requires the following dependencies:
+This script requires the following dependencies:

-- **Programming Language:** unknown
+- **Minimum PowerShell v5.1**
+- **Have sufficient permissions to remotely invoke commands to respective devices**
+- **Necessary firewall openings**

-### ⚡ Installation
+### ⚡ Installation and Usage

-Build FaddomInstall from the source and intsall dependencies:
+Remotely install Faddom sFlow Generator and host sFlow:

 1. **Clone the repository:**